 Because of this capacity, Ethereum has supported the bulk of initial coin offerings (ICOs), the method by which startups and project teams create blockchain-based tokens to sell to investors and backers.

 Ethereum was designed to use the proof-of-work (PoW) consensus mechanism.
-As with Bitcoin, this means it requires miners to consume electricity by using hardware to solve complex mathematical problems and arrive at consensus on the status of the shared ledger.
+As with Bitcoin, this means it requires miners to consume electricity by using hardware to solve complex mathematical problems and arrive at a consensus on the status of the shared ledger.

 The community and the Ethereum foundation, however, have plans to migrate the blockchain from proof of work to a proof-of-stake (PoS) version of the consensus protocol.
 This change is slated to take place by the year 2020.